-Short for Virtual Private Network, a VPN is a handy piece of software that circumvents barriers on restricted content as well as maintaining your privacy and anonymity by encrypting all the internet traffic to and from your device.
+Short for Virtual Private Network, a VPN is a handy piece of software that bypasses barriers to restricted worldwide content and maintains your privacy and anonymity for your online activities by encrypting all the internet traffic to and from your device.
 It does so by routing the traffic via an intermediary server in a location of the user’s choosing.

-- CyberGhost Good budget all-rounder, user-friendly with strong security and decent streaming speeds.
+- CyberGhost Good for beginners, user-friendly with strong security and decent streaming speeds.

 - IPVanish Torrent-friendly VPN with good speeds and strong security.
 A favorite among Kodi users.